sarsamurmu/reboost/packages/core/README.md

   bundle up your files by yourself using bundlers like Webpack, Rollup, etc.
 </blockquote>

+## What it does
+When developing a web app, as your number of modules increases, your compile-time slows down, it's a big problem, it takes a lot of precious time which you could have used to develop your app.
+Since ES2015 (aka ES6) modules are supported natively by browsers.
+If you can connect (or you can say serve) them up correctly, it will work on browsers without the need for bundling.
+Here, Reboost does that for you - the serving part.
+So you can develop your app faster.

 ## Features
 - **No bundling**.
 So the server start time is *fast*.
 - Transforms only the **required/changed files**.